Guidance

 Following the death of a British national in Colombia, their next of kin, or a formally appointed representative, must:

 • check if the deceased was covered by travel insurance, it is important for the next of kin to contact the insurance company without delay.
 If there is no insurance cover, the cost of repatriation or burial will need to be met by the family.
-Neither the Foreign, Commonwealth & Development Office nor our Embassy in Colombia have the budget to meet these costs
+Neither the Foreign, Commonwealth & Development Office nor our Embassy in Colombia have the budget to meet these costs.
+See numeral five on this guide for further details

 • designate a local undertaker in Colombia and a funeral home in the UK.
-The local undertaker will make arrangements on your behalf and they will be in charge of obtaining all the required paperwork based on your instructions.
+The local undertaker will make arrangements on your behalf, they will obtain and oversee the required paperwork based on your instructions.
 If there is an insurance policy in place, the UK insurance company and designated UK funeral home will instruct the local undertaker and will co-ordinate the relevant payment.
 If there is not an insurance payment, we recommend that you discuss payment method and deadline as soon as possible, to avoid unnecessary delays.
+See numeral six on this guide for further details

 The Foreign, Commonwealth & Development Office will try to obtain as much information as possible after your relative or friend has died abroad.
 Some of this may be only available to next of kin.
-Consular officers may be able to obtain this themselves, or they may put you in touch directly with the authorities overseas.
+Consular officers may be able to obtain this themselves, or they may put you in touch directly with the authorities overseas, such as the Prosecutor assigned to the case, once they have provided their contact details and their consent to be contacted directly.
 They may be able to provide you with details of others who can advocate on your behalf such as lawyers, charities, or other organisations.

-The release of any information in Colombia can take weeks or months, the documents will be in Spanish and they will only be available to the family or a formally appointed representative.
+With the next of kin’s consent, Consular Officers would request information about the investigation developments to the International Affairs Team from the Prosecutor’s Office and to the Instituto Nacional de Medicina Legal (Colombia’s Coroner’s Office).
+However, the release of any information in Colombia can take weeks or months, the documents will be in Spanish and will often be available only to the family or a formally appointed representative.

 If the person who died did not have insurance, the next of kin will usually have to appoint a funeral director and will usually be responsible for all costs.
 The Foreign, Commonwealth & Development Office cannot help with these costs.